gliech/aws-cloudformation-excercise/README.md

 AutoScalingGroup, complete with public and private subnets, an application loadbalancer, RDS as database solution and a bastion host for SSH access.
 All configuration management is done using cfn-helper scripts.

+### ansible
+Contains two templates.
+First a main stack, that is very similar to the last template from the cfn-init directory, but with the configuration sections removed.
+Secondly a stack that installs an Ansible server into an existing network, and is used as nested stack in the first template.
+This project needs a view external dependencies to run:
+1. A git repository containing an Ansible project with a site.yml playbook in its root directory
+2. An Amazon S3 Bucket Containing the following files
+  - SubStack-AnsibleServer.yml: the Ansible server template
+  - GitAccess.sec: An SSH private key used to fetch the contents of the git repository
+  - AnsibleMgmt.sec: An SSH private key that Ansible can use to connect to the other hosts in the stack